nelsons-mph/pr-best-practices/README.md

 Microsite/Controls Module       |   `{APP-NAME}-controls-module`  |  rs-investor-profiles-control-module

 [^1]: `REST` and `rest` terms can be interchanged
-[^2]: This is the build orchestration repo that handles the orchestration of app deployments not to be confused with orchestration flavour
+[^2]: This is the build orchestration repo that handles the orchestration of app deployments not to be confused with orchestration flavor

 # Git PR Code Flow
- 1. Create feature branch from `dev`
+ 1. Create a feature branch from `dev`
  2. Feature branch naming conventions
     <br> `Feature-{UserStoryRef}-{FeatureDescription}-{mmddyy:optional}` <br> Ex: <i>Feature-USRSTRY04-copyPlans</i> or <i>Feature-USRSTRY04-copyPlans-111422</i>
-    <br> Including the date in the branch name will help us to identify since when the feature is branched out.
+    <br> Including the date in the branch name will help us to identify when the feature is branched out.
     <br> `Feature-reverseMerge-dev-{mmddyy:optional}`
     <br> `Feature-patch-dev-{mmddyy:optional}`
  3. Work on the `feature` branch for the changes.
 Raise a PR from `feature to dev`.
 If one or more developers are working on different features, it is always advised to sync the changes with each other.
-This syncing is done by reverse merging the changes from dev into the developers' own feature branches
+This syncing is done by reverse merging the changes from the dev into the developers' feature branches
  4. Once PR is raised, get it reviewed and merged to dev.
  5. Raise PR from `dev to qa` post successful dev deployment.
  ![image](https://user-images.githubusercontent.com/62734192/201771742-64612840-5ca2-4eeb-bf63-2f1cfebfbbd4.png)